 If you claim at least one qualifying child as a dependent on your tax return, you may be eligible for the child tax credit.
-This credit doubled in recent years when the Tax Cuts and Jobs Act was passed and is intended to help lower to middle income households.
-If your child does not qualify, they may be eligible for the credit for other dependents.
+This credit is intended to help lower to middle-income households.
+If your child does not qualify, they may be eligible for the Credit for Other Dependents.
 We’ve outlined both credits below.

-The child tax credit is worth up to $2,000 per qualifying child.
-Up to $1,400 of the credit is refundable, which means if you do not owe any taxes or the credit brings your taxes owed to zero, you will receive the remaining credit amount in your tax refund.
-This refundable amount is known as the additional child tax credit (ACTC).
+The Child Tax Credit is worth up to $2,000 per qualifying child.
+Up to $1,500 of the credit is refundable, which means if you do not owe any taxes or the credit brings your taxes owed to zero, you will receive the remaining credit amount in your tax refund.
+This refundable amount is known as the Additional Child Tax Credit (ACTC).

 To qualify for the child tax credit, the child must meet all of the following requirements: